DSLab-ZHAN/SpiderHub/interface/README.md

 Returns

-Data dictionary on success, None on failure.
+Data on success, None on failure.

 ---